 Again, most of the time this isn't a problem, as most of our visitors are coming over in an information-swapping venture, or just to experience a different community.
 But come August, after many a hard-fought series, things can get a bit dicey.
 Purple Row has your back, but if you step into inter-divisional waters, you're out of our jurisdiction.
 If you adhere to the First Rule, there shouldn't be problems.

 As part of being the premier Rockies website around (as Dick Monfort would say, "Head and Shoulders" above the rest), we also pride ourselves on having some of the best commenters around as well.
-Strive for excellence.
+Strive for excellence and remember to always BE BETTER.

 * A FanPost should not be your first foray into Purple Row.

-Fanposts are meant for individual research and opinion.
+FanPosts are meant for individual research and opinion (as well as Off-Topic discussions, see below).
 If you just joined Purple Row, go ahead and do what I suggested up at the top.
 Comment in the Rockpile or Game Thread, get a feel for the community, get acclimated, and hold off on making that FanPost.
 There's nothing wrong with having opinions you want to share, but remember: Everyone on this site is a big-time Rockies fan, and there's an awful lot of discussion, analysis, research, and coverage of everything the Rockies are doing.

 We pride ourselves here on being educated on the current status of the team and its players.
-If you're coming from a more casual discussion environment, it might seem like something huge to reveal that Todd Helton's power days are over or that the Rockies need better starting pitching - Trust me, we already know.
+If you're coming from a more casual discussion environment, it might seem like something huge to reveal "gosh that Troy Tulowitzki sure is injury-prone" or that the Rockies don't play well on the road - trust me, we already know.
 If the FanPost doesn't meet a certain standard, it's likely to get a friendly request for more effort/content and then taken down.

 It seems a bit harsh, but we have some regularly awesome FanPosts from some of our members, and they get pushed off of the front page if too much clutter comes around.
-We can discuss proper FanPost usage in more depth later.
+Know that if you publish a great FanPost, we'd love to promote it to the main page of the site and get your opinion some exposure.

 * * *

-2. Pebble Reports.
+3. Pebble Report.
 Every day, we will rehash the previous day's game results from all of the Rockies' minor-league affiliates.
 Usually we'll include a very short recap and/or top performances.
 Purple Row prides itself on providing the very best Rockies minor league coverage anywhere, all in one spot.

 - NL West Report - a weekly breakdown of the other teams in the division.
 This feature will keep you posted on transactions, injuries, general performance, hot and cold performances, and basically everything you'll need to know to talk smack with fans of other NL West teams.